liziqun/MUSA620_Final_Project/README.md

 - Find the Characteristics Top-Earned Airbnb for Hosts in New York
 - Pricing Tip Prediction for New Hosts in New York

-for detailed informationm, click: https://liziqun.github.io/MUSA620_Final_Project/
+For detailed informationm, click: https://liziqun.github.io/MUSA620_Final_Project/